 1. Toxicity

-Both stainless steel and ceramic cookware are free of the same chemicals that are in Teflon cookware.
-However, ceramic cookware comes out slightly on top in the toxicity category.
+Both stainless steel and ceramic cookware are free of the same chemicals that are in Teflon cookware, making them both great options for investing in a new set of non-toxic cooking surfaces.

 Which cookware you’ll find more attractive largely depends on your personal taste.

-Stainless steel cookware is uniform but leaves something to be desired when curating a unique kitchen design.
-But there’s a reason why ceramic cookware is such a hit on social media.
-It comes in a variety of classic and iconic colors, which makes for an incredibly photogenic cooking experience.
+Our Ceramic Cookware Set is Instagram-famous for a reason.
+It comes in a variety of classic and iconic colors, which creates an opportunity for a bit more creative expression throughout the styling of your home.
 For example, Sage shines in bohemian kitchens, whereas Perracotta looks fantastic in more rustic spaces.

 Tips For Taking Care of Your Ceramic Cookware